 Love as a spiritual practice gets just as confusing and limiting as mental contemplation of spiritual concepts.
 And often much more messy in life.
 Why?

 I observe three key reasons for difficulties with the spiritual practice of “love.”
 First, people conflate spiritual love with emotional love.
 Second, there are piles and piles of (unconscious) beliefs around what love requires, expects, needs, or wants.
 Third, many act without well-developed discernment and boundaries.

 These three aspects are not inseparable.
 Usually it is a combination of two (e.g., emotional love + beliefs; beliefs without discernment) that initiate the big life messes.
 A mess can take many forms, from the malicious to genuinely good intentions gone awry.
 Love-related messes are not necessarily just personal either.
 They can become cultural, national, international, and planetary.
 People take a lot of actions in the name of love, on many scales.

 Emotional love or spiritual love?

 The confusion around emotional and spiritual love is rampant in contemporary culture.
 In part, this is because many spiritual marketers are looking to create “look good, feel good” experiences to advertise as part of their prescribed soul work.
 This makes good sense — it is much easier to sell something that is “fun,” “easy,” and “joyful,” than something that requires dedication, hard work, and deep contemplation.
-Truly knowing and comprehending the nature of spiritual love and soul ascension are generally in the latter category (a deep and long process of reflection and inquiry).
+Truly knowing and comprehending the nature of spiritual love is generally in the latter category (a deep and long process of reflection and inquiry).